jackyzha0/quartz/content/notes/my-cv.md

 <hr>

 # Interests
-- Music: Probably too much  I have listed to about 1128 albums, 856 artists, and 12,546 tracks this year.
+- Music: Probably too much - I have listed to about 1128 albums, 856 artists, and 12,546 tracks this year.
 I also recently started to produce my own music
 - Surfing, Snowboarding, and Skating: Grew up in Raglan and living in Dunedin: How can I not?
-- Philosophy: Food for the brain  Currently 100 episodes into Philosophize This by Stephen West
+- Philosophy: Food for the brain - Currently 100 episodes into Philosophize This by Stephen West
-- Cooking: Japanese, Mexican, Chinese, Thai, Indian, Caveman, etc  I love trying new things
+- Cooking: Japanese, Mexican, Chinese, Thai, Indian, Caveman, etc - I love trying new things
-- Reading: Currently reading Out of the flames by Lawrence and Nancy Goldstone  a book about Michael Servetus's work.
+- Reading: Currently reading Out of the flames by Lawrence and Nancy Goldstone - a book about Michael Servetus's work.
 - Frisbee Golf: Just pure fun.
-- Drawing: Not a lot but I'm trying to draw more.
+- Drawing: Not a lot, but I'm trying to draw more.

 <hr>